Mayor faces challenge of maintaining peace in Sacramento after unrest

 Instead, Mayor Darrell Steinberg raised a hand for calm and offered the microphone to Clark, whose brother Stephon was unarmed when he was shot and killed by Sacramento police on March 18.

-After Clark said his piece, he mayor quietly recessed the City Council session.
+After Clark said his piece, the mayor quietly recessed the City Council session.

 Such has been the delicate balance for Steinberg and his city in the little more than two weeks since the videotape of Sacramento police shooting Stephon Clark touched off a national furor.